-A coarsely woven cotton rug makes just a great embroidery canvas to add splendor to your floor.
+A coarsely woven cotton rug makes just a great embroidery canvas to add splendour to your floor.
 This rug is perfect for a sunroom, living room or bedroom.
 Design yourself a nice pattern or use the one shown here.

 Materials Needed to Make Your Own Embroidered Rug

 2. You will need 4 colors of t-shirt yarn.
 These days, t-shirt yarn is called ‘Zpagetti’, and for sale in upmarket yarn stores.
 I highly recommend you recycle some of your own old t-shirts instead.
 Let’s recycle yarn.
 You don’t need that much.

 3. You will need a supersized XL embroidery and crochet hook.
 Get yourself something like this: Embroidery Hook Crochet Needle Large